-Back-of-Sidewalk Profile sheets are used to establish profile grades for sidewalks that are independent from the roadway profile.
-Back-of-sidewalk profiles help ensure the constructability of the project within the right of way without excessive disturbance or rework of adjoining properties.
-Projects with back of sidewalk profiles that are independent of the mainline profile help to determine tie down points especially when the sidewalk is near the R/W or adjacent to a proposed ditch.
+Back-of-Sidewalk Profile sheets are used to establish the profile grade of sidewalk that is separated or independent from the roadway.
+Profiles help ensure the constructability of the project within the R/W without excessive disturbance or rework of adjoining properties.
 Back-of-sidewalk profiles are also used for checking of stormwater trapped behind the sidewalks and as a major input for establishing centerline grade profiles.

-11.2 Special Profiles
+313.2 Special Profile Sheet